SensesProject/extreme-events/src/assets/text/en.md

 At higher temperatures, the models show a less uniform picture overall.
 But there is an alarming jump in exposure from @!L3(+2\,°C) to @!L4(+3\,°C).

-Apart from the uncertainties in the modelling chain, there are other effects that contribute to uncertainties in crop modelling: So far we do not completely understand the effects of CO₂ fertilization and shifting population patterns will also change where and how we use the land for crops.
+Apart from the uncertainties in the modelling chain, other effects contribute to uncertainties in crop modelling: So far we do not completely understand the effects of CO₂ fertilization and shifting population patterns will also change where and how we use the land for crops.

 +++ cat-wildfire-title